aleritty/yaitb/README.md

 This is another idiot telegram bot.

+# OUTDATED
+## THIS PROJECT IS OUTDATED AND SHOULD NOT BE USED

+I wrote this bot a long time ago, since then a lot of most useful implementations have been released.
+This project (as today) has no security issues so you are free to use it but I don't reccomend it, it's too outdated.

+### original readme follows

 I choose to write the bot with an objective:
 * free hosting with google app engine (unless you exceed 20req/min... then you have to pay).
 * Absolutelly nothing to configure and easy start